RELR Brings Smaller Files, More Performance?

 RELR is not without cost as it adds a version dependency on

 glibc.
 We will ensure we ship a sane

 It was also not straight forward to utilize

 patch series included a patch which caused

 issues when enabling

 RELR in Serpent OS (patch 3/5).
 As we utilize two toolchains,

 need to function independently to create outputs of a functional OS.
 However the part "Issue an error if there is a

-DT_RELR entry without GLIBC_ABI_DT_RELR dependency nor GLIBC_PRIVATE definition.” meant that
+DTRELR entry without GLIBCABIDTRELR dependency nor GLIBCPRIVATE definition." meant that `glibc` would **refuse to

 support for this version dependency upstream if we ever decide to use it in future.